 Good Academic Standing: The status following a full term in which a student attains the minimum academic standards as defined by the Table of Minimum Standards for Good Academic Standing.
-All incoming students registering for their first term at St. Augustine College are granted this status for the duration of that term
+All

 Academic Term: A period of time for class instruction with the duration of 8 weeks.
 The College has five academic terms that comprise an academic year: Fall 1, Fall 2, Spring 1, Spring 2, and Summer